💻ES6 tutorial: default parameter in javascript

 greet(); // Output: Hello, Anonymous

-If you call the function without providing an argument for the name
+If you call the function without providing an argument for the name, it will use the default value.

 - However, if you pass a value when calling the function, it will override the default value: